Alex McCarthy: 2021–2026

 During the 2021–22 season, McCarthy would again start the campaign as first choice goalkeeper, and made his first appearance on 14 August 2021 in a 3–1 defeat to Everton.
 On 4 December 2021, McCarthy picked up an hamstring injury in a 1–1 draw with Brighton.
 Hasenhüttl criticised McCarthy after the match for failing to say he was injured during the game.
 The injury to McCarthy meant there were no senior goalkeepers available since Forster was also injured, and this led to Southampton signing free agent Willy Caballero.
 It would take until 17 May 2022 for McCarthy to feature again in a 2–1 defeat to Liverpool.

 Following the arrival of Gavin Bazunu in the summer of 2022, McCarthy was limited to cup competitions at the start of the 2022–23 season.
 He regained his place ahead of Bazunu towards the end of the campaign, with manager Rubén Sélles stating that he is "important to us".
 The club were ultimately relegated from the Premier League at the end of the season.

 On 16 April 2024, McCarthy replaced Bazunu in the lineup against Preston North End due to Bazunu picking up an injury in the warm-up.
 He played in the 2024 EFL Championship play-off final on 26 May against Leeds United, which Southampton won 1–0 to gain promotion to the Premier League.

 On 28 June 2024, McCarthy signed a two-year contract extension.
+Following the conclusion of the 2025–26 season, he was released from Southampton.

+Leicester City

+On 16 July 2026, McCarthy joined Leicester City on a two-year contract.
+He made his debut for the club on 15 August in a 1–1 draw against Notts County.